 The available talent audience has grown

 You’ve worked so hard to get your message across to your personas in a tight market.
 You’ve done a pretty good job creating a candidate experience that is reflective of how your organization operates.
-You’ve done this while working in an environment with as low as a 3.5% unemployment rate.
-With projections of 12.5% and rising, you can expect your voice to be heard even by those who never thought of you before.
+You’ve done this while working in an environment with as low as a 3.5% unemployment rate. you can expect your voice to be heard even by those who never thought of you before.
 Making sure your authentic message connects to your target audience, will not change, however, it’s equally important that your message doesn’t connect with the wrong target audience.
 Continuing my 15+ year cry of “you don’t want everyone, you only want the right ones”.
 With so many more ears listening, you’ll need to articulate your story with the notion of wanting those who aren’t a fit, to self-select themselves out.
 Control the message to help potential candidates recognize you’re not the organization for them while providing more opportunity to focus on those who are right for your organization.

 Employer-driven market shouldn't mean a poor candidate experience